dmbarbour/awelon/AboutABC.md

         #2#3/*-  (-2/3)
         #123/00/ (1.23)

 Expression of rational numbers, or very large or small numbers (that call for scientific notation), is not very compact in ABC.
-Languages built above ABC, such as AO, must generally provide a more traditional and compact syntax for numbers.
+A language built above ABC, such as AO, can provide a more traditional and compact syntax for numbers.

 ABC is not rich in math.
-ABC has just enough to easily express rational numbers and latencies (albeit, not in a particularly compact manner), but ABC doesn't get much beyond elementary school mathematics.
-To model a square root or trigonometric function will likely require computing a series with tolerances, or modeling irrational numbers as codata.
-I am tempted to introduce a divmod primitive (perhaps as `Q`) but I've not committed to it.
+ABC has just enough to easily express rational numbers, which was motivated for modeling latency types.
+To model a square root or trigonometric function would likely require iterative computation with tolerances, or modeling irrational numbers as a stream of digits (a block that generates a digit and the next stream).

-Anyhow, it may be wise to treat rich math or math for scientific computing as a DSL, i.e. keep it symbolic, develop simplifiers and optimizers and develop a few interpreters or compilers.
-Compile to OpenCL for high-performance computation, then offload it to a GPU via capability.
+Anyhow, it seems wise to treat math as a symbolic DSL, especially for rich computations, simplifications.
+For high performance computing, compiling expressions to OpenCL or an intermediate language could be very effective.
+Otherwise, the computation could be interpreted.

+*BACKGROUND:* Floating point numbers were rejected due to how difficult it is to ensure deterministic semantics and equational reasoning.
+However, high performance computing environments for ABC should provide, via capabilities, vectors and matrices of floats, and access to GPU computing.

-### Text
+### Text Literals

-ABC has a built-in unicode text type.
+ABC has a built-in support for representing unicode text as a literal.
 Literal text is expressed in a block format, encoded in UTF-8 as part of the normal ABC stream:

-        "text in a block format
+        "text has a block format
+         it starts with double quote
-         can continue on multiple lines
+         it may continue on multiple lines
          each ending with linefeed (10)
          and each starting with a space
-         end the block with tilde (126)
+         terminate with tilde (126)
         ~

-This design is aimed to eliminate need for escapes and support deep nesting of code without getting complex or too ugly.
-Effectively, only LF is escaped by adding a space afterwards.
-The final `~` eliminates need for lookahead and provides a visual cue that the text is finished.
-The result has a nice aesthetic for multi-line text (especially with a convention of starting text on a new line), but does seem ugly for single-line text:

-        "label
+By convention, text also starts after a new line, to ensure pretty formatting.

+This block structure eliminates need for escapes, except for LF which is escaped by the space.
+The LF preceding `~` is dropped.
+If anything other than space or `~` follows LF, the ABC stream is in error.
+ABC text is capable of quoting ABC code without being too ugly.
+Sadly, text isn't very aesthetically pleasing for a single word or line:

+        "Text
         ~

-Of course, ABC is intended to be simple to parse, and marginally readable for debugging purposes.
-Being 'pretty' when presented in a standard text editor isn't among ABC's requirements.
-Languages or environments built above ABC, such as AO or Awelon Environment, are free to provide a prettier presentations or representations of text.

-The formal meaning of literal text is to add the value to the environment:

-        "text...  :: e -> (T * e)

-Other than text literals, I've yet to decide on operators for manipulating text.
-Considerations:

-* I'd prefer primitive operators be reversible
-*    this excludes concatenation of text as a primitive
-*    but does allow push and peel operators for text
-*       which could operate on whole texts
-*       consider split-at operations?
-*          but what is result of split-at for text not in string? rhs empty...
-*          maybe need to guarantee for split-at that a value is in the string?
-* favor partial functions and dependent types to forced conditionals
-* favor approaches that simplify rich dependent typing
-* It's often necessary to read from front of string and write to end.
-*    either four put/get operators for reversibility... or put/get + reverse?
-*

-A potential (and somewhat naive) approach is to operate on text at the representation layer, such that I must work with every character.
-This could work pretty well, I think, though it is somewhat opaque to analysis.

-Other than managing text literals, the main text operations of ABC are to add and remove characters (as numbers), or reverse the text:

-        p :: (N(a) * (T(t) * e)) -> T(a|t) * e
-        g :: T(a|t) * e -> N(a) * (T(t) * e)
+Text is not a distinct type for ABC.
+Rather, text is a compact representation for introducing a list of small integers corresponding to the Unicode codepoints.
+The above code, consisting of six characters, has the same meaning as `#3#116l#120l#101l#84l`, which would have the type:

-        m :: T * e -> T * e
+        e -> (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e

-ABC requires a proof that numbers added to text are between 0 and 1114111 (inclusively).

-ABC doesn't assume many features for text.

-After generating text, there isn't very much ABC users can do with it (without building a big library).
-ABC has very few built-in text-processing facilities, other than comparisons.
-However, ABC does enable

-A consequence of this design is that even simple text like a tag will result in newlines in the ABC code.

-But ABC is a bytecode... it's intended to be visible, but

-If text continues across lines, the linefeed is kept but the space is dropped.
-For the final line, the linefeed is dropped.
-Consequently, even if text is on a single line, it must be expressed in ABC with a linefeed:

-        "foo
-        ~

-This can be a bit awkward, but it avoids easy

- Newline is character 10 (linefeed), and space is character 32 (no substitutes).

-The

-        "text...    :: e -> (Text * e)
+The terminal `3` is arbitrary, though has some historical significance as the ETX (end of text) character in ASCII.
+It also serves as a weak indicator that the list was intended to be interpreted as text.

+*BACKGROUND:* Text was initially envisioned as a distinct type for ABC.
+However, that design traded a fair amount of simplicity (extra structure manipulation and analysis codes, extra types to track and comprehend, new kinds of code to optimize) for rather dubious performance benefits.

+In practice, a streaming ABC interpreter can store text in a compact form, even recognize text when forming tuples.
+Further, common list-processing operations, such as reverse or addend, could be recognized by simple pattern-matching and swapped for a highly optimized variant.
+(A compiler, having more time to crunc code, should do even better.)

 ### Conditional Behavior

+TODO

 An equivalent set of data plumbing operators exists for the sum type, using the same set of characters but capitalized (`LRWZVX`).
 Sum types are discussed later, regarding conditional expressions.

-### Parallelism and Laziness (tentative)
+### Unit and Void

+Unit and void are special types in ABC.
+Unit (type `1`) is identity for the product type, and Void (type `0`) is identity for the sum type.
+The principle idea of unit and void is that they introduce structure *without adding information*.
+I.e. `(a * 1)` has just as much information as `a`, but now it's wrapped in a structure.

+If we aren't careful, we'll have a problem: structure itself can carry information.
+I.e. `1`, `(1 * 1)`, `(1 * (1 * 1))`, and `((1 * 1) * 1)` are four obviously distinct structures, and distinction can carry information.
+Fortunately, it's fine that this distinction exists in a meta-layer, so long as it is not observable from *within* the ABC code.

+This feature is achieved in a simple way.

+Unit values may not be introspected.
+If you ask whether `(1 * 1)` is a pair, you'll get an affirmative.
+However, if you ask whether `1` is a pair, you'll get a type error.
+Effectively, the condition is observed *outside* ABC, at compile time, and is not observable from within ABC.
+Interestingly, unit can model vectors, stacks, matrices, etc. where the static size must be known for safe usage.

+Void is a logical false, a dead branch.
+Unless the operations on a void are internally inconsistent, it will typecheck.
+While we can presumably introspect void, we effectively cannot achieve anything actionable from doing so.
+Void is potentially useful to enforce that certain conditions *would* be handled by code, even if they are not currently necessary.

 ### Substructural Reasoning

+ These substructural properties are useful for enforcing structured behavior in the absence of structured syntax - e.g. completion of a protocol or handshake.

 ABC has first-class support for substructural typed blocks have special attributes in ABC to support sub-structural reasoning.
 A block can be marked affine (no copy) and relevant (no drop), or both - in which case the block is called linear.